 Amanda works as a policy coordinator for water programs and helps communities organize and fight for their right to equitable access to drinking water and wastewater services and sustainable groundwater management.
 She is from Gainesville, Florida, and attended the University of Florida, where she got her B.A. in Political Science and also studied Latin American Studies, Sustainability Studies, and Anthropology.
 She received her J.D. from Georgetown University Law Center in Washington, D.C., where she studied human rights, environmental, corporate and trade law.
 Before working with Leadership Counsel, she was an ally for communities fighting environmental injustices in Latin America with several nonprofits based in D.C. and Mexico City.

 Through community organizing, research, legal representation, and policy advocacy, the Leadership Counsel for Justice and Accountability impacts land use and transportation planning, shifts public investment priorities, guides environmental policy, and promotes the provision of basic infrastructure and services.
 Based in the San Joaquin and Eastern Coachella Valleys, they work alongside the most impacted communities to advocate for sound policy and eradicate injustice to secure equal access to opportunity regardless of wealth, race, income, and place.

-This interview was published on June 23, 2020.
+This interview was conducted by Carly Schmidt on June 23, 2020.
 Learn more about Amanda’s work at the Leadership Counsel.